 To give you a preview, here is a typical illustration of a trader’s thought process while developing a POV (whether to buy or sell stocks) based on a particular method of analysis –

-FA based POV – The quarterly numbers look impressive.
+FA-based POV – The company’s quarterly numbers look impressive.
 The company has reported a 25% top-line and 15% bottom-line growth.
 The company’s guidance also looks positive.
-With all the fundamentals factors aligned, the stock looks bullish; hence the stock is a buy.
+With all the fundamental factors aligned, the stock looks bullish; hence the stock is a buy.

-TA based POV – The MACD indicator has turned bullish along with a bullish engulfing candlestick pattern, with that study the stock’s short term sentiment looks positive; therefore, the stocks are a buy.
+TA-based POV – The MACD indicator has turned bullish along with a bullish engulfing candlestick pattern; the stock is also trading at its support point, with that study, its short-term sentiment looks positive; therefore, the stocks are a buy.

-QA based POV – With the recent up move, the stock’s price to earnings (PE) touched the 3rd standard deviation.
+QA-based POV – With the recent up move, the stock’s price to earnings (PE) touched the 3rd standard deviation.
 There is only a 1% chance for the PE to breach the 3rd standard deviation.
-Hence it is prudent to expect a reversion to mean; therefore, the stock is a sell.
+Hence, it is prudent to expect a reversion to mean the stock is a sell.

 Outside view – The analyst on TV recommends a buy on the stock; therefore, the stock is a buy.

-The POV you take should always be based on your own analysis rather than an outsider’s view, as more often than not one ends up regretting taking action based on an outside view.
+The POV you take should always be based on your own analysis rather than an outsider’s view, as more often than not, one regrets taking action based on an outside view.

 If the POV is bullish, you can choose to do one of the following: